Aniket7079/Jira-with-Python/README.md

 # Jira-with-Python
-Task :- Why we need AI in daily life?
+Task :- Why we need Machine learning?
 Please explain in only 10 line exactly.